 FUTUREs ARCHAEOLOGY

 Futures Archaeology is a methodological framework to gaining a deeper understanding of and actively shaping transformative futures.
-By its distinct approach it enables the exploration of the forces driving change beyond an intellectual introspection and empowers to actively participate in shaping what lies ahead.
+By its distinct approach it enables the exploration of the forces driving change beyond abstract thought and empowers to actively participate in shaping what lies ahead.

 WHAT IS FUTUREs ARCHAEOLOGY?